List of airliner shootdown incidents: 1999: Learjet 35A N350JF

 A Learjet 35A registered as N350JF was operating a ferry flight with two flight crew from Naples, Italy to Lanseria, South Africa on 29 August 1999.
 It was flying from Luxor, Egypt to Nairobi, Kenya following a flight path that flew over Ethiopia.
 While flying over Eritrean airspace, flight crew did not follow the flight plan they filed before departure and continued flying on a closed airway.
-The airway, UG650, as well as the surrounding airspace was closed due to the ongoing Eritrean–Ethiopian War.
+The airway, UG650 (now UM308), as well as the surrounding airspace was closed due to the ongoing Eritrean–Ethiopian War.
 Air traffic control in Asmara attempt to warn the crew of the safety risks associated with entering closed airspace without a clearance, but they did not change their path.
 After entering Ethiopian airspace, the Ethiopian Ground Forces shot a missile at the aircraft suspecting it to be an Eritrean aircraft attempting a bombing raid.
 The aircraft subsequently crashed near Adwa killing both crew members.